BindBC/bindbc-freeimage/README.md

 This project provides both static and dynamic bindings to the [FreeImage library](http://freeimage.sourceforge.net/download.html).
 They are `@nogc` and `nothrow` compatible and can be compiled for compatibility with `-betterC`.
 This package is intended as a replacement of [DerelictFI](https://github.com/DerelictOrg/DerelictFI), which is not compatible with `@nogc`,  `nothrow`, or `-betterC`.

 ## Usage
 By default, `bindbc-freeimage` is configured to compile as a dynamic binding that is not `-betterC` compatible.
-The dynamic binding has no link-time dependency on the FreeImage library, so the FreeImage shared library must be manually loaded at runtime.
+The dynamic binding has no link-time dependency on the FreeImage library, so the FreeImage shared library must be manually loaded at run time.
 When configured as a static binding, there is a link-time dependency on the FreeImage library---either the static library or the appropriate file for linking with shared libraries on your platform (see below).

 When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use FreeImage, add `bindbc-freeimage` as a dependency to your project's package config file.
-For example, the following is configured to FreeImage as a dynamic binding that is not `-betterC` compatible:
+For example, the following is configured to compile FreeImage as a dynamic binding that is not `-betterC` compatible:

 __dub.json__
 ```
 dependencies {
-    "bindbc-freeimage": "~>0.1.0",
+    "bindbc-freeimage": "~>1.0.0",
 }
 ```

 __dub.sdl__
 ```
-dependency "bindbc-freeimage" version="~>0.1.0"
+dependency "bindbc-freeimage" version="~>1.0.0"
 ```

 ### The dynamic binding
 The dynamic binding requires no special configuration when using DUB to manage your project.
 There is no link-time dependency.
-At runtime, the FreeImage shared library is required to be on the shared library search path of the user's system.
+At run time, the FreeImage shared library is required to be on the shared library search path of the user's system.
 On Windows, this is typically handled by distributing the FreeImage DLL with your program.
-On other systems, it usually means the user must install the FreeImage runtime library through a package manager.
+On other systems, it usually means the user must install the FreeImage shared library through a package manager.

 To load the shared library, you need to call the `loadFreeImage` function.
-This returns a member of the `FISupport` enumeration (See [the README for `bindbc.loader`](https://github.com/BindBC/bindbc-loader/blob/master/README.md) for the error handling API):
+This returns a member of the `FISupport` enumeration (see [the README for `bindbc.loader`](https://github.com/BindBC/bindbc-loader/blob/master/README.md) for the error handling API):

 * `FISupport.noLibrary` indicating that the library failed to load (it couldn't be found)
 * `FISupport.badLibrary` indicating that one or more symbols in the library failed to load